devmentor416/dm-tools/.templates/web/README.md

 ## Test coverage

-Test coverage is done when test is run using `nyc`.
+Test coverage is done when test is run using "__nyc__".
 The test coverage result is displayed to the console after the results of the unit tests.
-A folder called `coverage/` will be created under the project root.
+A folder called "__coverage/__" will be created under the project root.
 It will hold the results of the code coverage from the test run.
 Of interest to you will be the HTML report.
 It is a nice way to see what code was covered and what code was not by the unit tests.

-To configure the test coverage, make changes to the `nyc` settings found in the file `package.json`.
+To configure the test coverage, make changes to the "__nyc__" settings found in the file "__package.json__".

 ## Create a Node.js JavaScript project